 But the system’s Wi-Fi speeds could use some improvement, especially for a tri-band mesh.
 For the most part, the TEW-830MDR2K did about as well as a dual-band system.

 As a single router, the TEW-830MDR scored the sustained speed of some 380 Mbps at a close range of fewer than 10 feet (3 m).
 When I increased the distance to 40 feet (12 m), it averaged almost 350 Mbps.
 In this test, it was slower than the EnGenius ERS580.

 It was also slower than the EnGenius in the mesh test.
 The satellite unit registered 208 Mbps and 165 Mbps for the close and long ranges, respectively.
 These number wasn’t terrible but virtually slower than all other tri-band systems.

 So the TEW-830MDR2K wasn’t fast in my testing, but it was faster than most dual-band systems.
 And for the cost, I found its performance speeds acceptable.
-That plus the fact it was quite reliable, make it a decent choice.
+That, plus the fact it was pretty reliable, makes it a decent choice.

 A couple of years ago, the TRENDnet TEW-830MDR2K AC2200 Wi-Fi Mesh System could be an excellent mesh choice.
-Today, though, it feels old and dated despite how it’s one of the latest, and the last, Wi-Fi 5 systems on the market.
+Today, though, it feels old and dated despite its one of the latest and the last Wi-Fi 5 systems on the market.

 So compared with its clone, the EnGenius ERS580, the TRENDnet TEW-830MDR2K is a much more reliable choice.
 But by itself, you won’t miss out on anything if you skip it.
 And if you decide to get it, chances are you won’t regret your purchase, either.